What Is a Certificate of Authenticity for a Painting — and Why Does It Matter?

 Disclaimer: This article is informational and not legal, tax, insurance, or customs advice.

-What a COA Actually Is (and What It Is Not)
+What a COA Actually Is

-What Every Field on a COA Should Contain
+What Every Field Should Contain

-Here is the COA that shipped with Reflections on Snowy Street at Dusk when it sold in November 2025.
-Every field below highlights what to look for when reviewing documentation.
+The COA that shipped with Reflections on Snowy Street at Dusk when it sold to a collector in the United States in November 2025 illustrates what each field should accomplish.

 Certificate of Authenticity — Reflections on Snowy Street at Dusk, Joy Mukherjee, Kolkata 2025